trywilco/wilco-docs/docs/building-your-quest/conditions/newrelic-license-key-valid.md

 # newrelic_license_key_valid

-Category: NewRelic
-Description: Check if given key is a valid new relic license key.
-Type: Condition

 ## Description

 **Type**: Condition

-Check if given key is a valid new relic license key.
+Checks if a given key is a valid new relic license key.

 ## Params

-- **key:** The config var key
+- **key:** The config var key.

 ## Outputs